 The Housing Requirements and Procedures state the following: "Every student is required to report his or her correct local address at the time of registration and to report any change of address thereafter.
 Failure to register the actual address at which he or she is living, or failure to notify the University of a change of address within five class days after the change becomes effective, will be considered as falsification of University records.
-(Change of off-campus address is made in the Office of the Registrar, 150 Administration Building.
+(Change of off-campus address is made in the Office of the Registrar, 150 Administration Building, on the web at www.reg.msu.edu.
 Change of on-campus address is made in the office of the living-unit manager.)"